system-er/gdtinycc/README.md

 three options:
-- compile c-source-file .c (filename in inspector in "Source File")
+- compile c-source-file (filename *.c in inspector in "Source File")
-- save the compiled program in an objectfile .o (filename in inspector in "Output Object File")
+- save the compiled program in an objectfile (filename *.o in inspector in "Output Object File")
-- load the saved program from an objectfile .o (filename in inspector in "Input Object File")
+- load the saved program from an objectfile (filename *.o in inspector in "Input Object File")
   the input object-file must be in the bin-directory!